 The Museum provides opportunities for teachers who are interested in learning more about incorporating Jewish heritage and lessons from the Holocaust into their curriculum, using object based education.
 In addition to Professional Development events scheduled at the Museum, staff development workshops can be arranged for your school or region.

-The program is free of charge, however space is limited and pre-registration is required.
-To pre-register or for more information, please contact Dr. Paul Radensky at email@example.com or call 646.437.4310.
+The program is open to current classroom teachers and is free of charge.
+Space is limited and advance registration is required.
+For more information, please contact Dr. Paul Radensky at email@example.com or call 646.437.4310.